ubc-library-rc/rc-docs/docs/importing-newsletter-subscribers.md

 25. Click the "Update consent status for existing contacts" radio button.
 ![](../assets/images/step_3.png)
 26. In the "Describe where the contacts are from and how consent was obtained..." box, enter wording to the effect of:
     > Contacts imported from UBC Library LibCal database.
-Consent explicitly acquired through workshop registration form, which asks participants whether they would like to receive the UBC Library Research Commons Newsletter.
+Consent explicitly acquired through workshop registration form, which asks registrants whether they would like to receive the UBC Library Research Commons Newsletter.
 27. Click the "Import" button in the bottom-right corner.

 That's it!
 You should receive a confirmation email, like the one below, with import information regarding your contact list.